Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Aware that the other guys in the room were nudging each other and grinning, Jack gritted his teeth and, with his ears going pink, he held his ground.
 “That’s my favourite sandwich!”

-Somebody laughed, and that asshole *immediately* got to see Adam’s other side---a sharp and entirely angry stare that instructed everybody in the room to butt the fuck out.
+Somebody laughed, and that asshole *immediately* got to see Adam’s other side - a sharp and entirely angry stare that instructed everybody in the room to butt the fuck out.
 They all promptly found something else to look at, and one especially bright spark turned the radio up, hiding their conversation behind pounding heavy metal.

 “...You were seriously wondering why you can’t get big?”
 Adam asked, turning back around.
 “Is *this* how you eat?
 Where’s your fuckin’ protein?!”